sgorgun/josephus-problem-iterator/README.md

 There are `n` people in the circle, numbered from `1` to `n`.
 When keeping the account in a circle, every `k`-th person is "crossed out" until one is left.

-* Implement the [GetCrossedOutPersons](JosephusProblem/JosephusFlavius.cs#L20) method to return an enumerable object that produce a list of persons that are crossed out.
+* Implement the [GetCrossedOutPersons](JosephusProblem/JosephusFlavius.cs#L20) method to return an *iterator* that generates a list of persons that are crossed out.
+Use [yield return statement](https://docs.microsoft.com/en-us/dotnet/csharp/iterators) to create an iterator.
 * Implement the [GetSurvivor](JosephusProblem/JosephusFlavius.cs#L29) method to return a survivor position number.